 - Records in highly efficient Blackmagic RAW for manageable post-production.

-- Excellent 14 stops of dynamic range for cinematic quality.
+- Excellent 14-stop dynamic range for cinematic quality.

-- Professional cinema camera build with comprehensive features.
+- A professional cinema camera built with comprehensive features.

 - Oversampling from 12K results in incredibly sharp 8K/4K footage.

-- Extremely high price point, targeted at professional productions.
+- An extremely high price point, targeting professional productions.

 - Large and heavy, requiring a robust rig setup.